Research Projects

 Project Aims

-POLSON inserts itself into these multidisciplinary debates to offer a defense and reconsideration of the role that reason plays politically from the perspective of contingent foundations inherent in postfoundational theory.
+POLSON inserted itself into contemporary debates in political epistemology to re-engage with the relationship between politics and reason, as a precursor to developing an account of political rationality from the perspective of postfoundational theory.
 In so doing, POLSON undermines the binary opposition structuring the foundationalist/anti-foundationalist debate, by, on the one hand, incorporating the critiques of the foundational status of formal abstract logic and universal truths found in many contemporary critiques of political reason, without, on the other hand, succumbing to the conclusion (often made by proponents of affectivity or postcolonial theory) that universality need be abandoned politically.
 By maintaining that foundations are contingent constructions, POLSON engages with the question as to how such construction takes place to offer an original conception of political rationality (1) premised on the construction of contingent foundations; through (2) social performative action rather than individual reflection, with (3) the foundational aspect composed of temporary hegemonic cultural norms (rather than say institutional forms, laws, or sovereignty).